-Continuing the National Gallery of Victoria’s engagement with contemporary art and design from China, SO – IL: Viewing China presents more than fifty white porcelain items from the NGV Collection within a vibrant architectural display designed by groundbreaking architecture practice SO – IL (USA/China).
+Continuing the National Gallery of Victoria’s engagement with contemporary art and design from China, SO – IL: Viewing China presents a large group of porcelain items from the NGV Collection within a vibrant architectural display designed by ground-breaking architecture practice SO – IL (China/USA).
 The project is displayed within Federation Court at NGV International for the opening of Melbourne Design Week in March 2019.

-‘Through the organisation of colour, form and material, we seek to reduce the object-ness of the individual pieces … It is about a transition from object to experience, and the power of architecture to act as a mediator in that process’
+‘Through the organisation of colour, form and material, we seek to reduce the object-ness of the individual pieces … It is about a transition from object to experience, and the power of architecture to act as a mediator in that process.’

 Ground Level, Federation Court